S0ggyBr3ad/SocketProgramming/readme.md

 Authentication:

-    Files will be protected through a username and password system
+    Files will be protected through a username and password system (Username: user, Password: pass)

     Encryption will be used in order to remain secure